SarahMMMLi/QutritClifford/README.md

 ![](https://github.com/SarahMMMLi/QutritClifford/blob/main/Figures/Figure1.png)

 ## Folder Structure
 Using the derived relations and the meta rules, we show that all the box relations in Appendix D are consequences of the reduced relations in Figure 1.
 We do this by first proving all single-qutrit box relations are consequences of the single-qutrit reduced relations.
 Then we can claim that the 7 reduced relations in Figure 45 give the single-qutrit Clifford completeness.
-We can then use this completeness as a lemma for proving results about two-qutrit circuits.
-After similarly showing completeness for two-qutrit circuits, we can then use this completeness as a lemma for proving results regarding the three-qutrit circuits.
+We can then use this completeness as a lemma for proving results about two-qutrit Clifford circuits.
+After similarly showing two-qutrit Clifford completeness, we can then use this as a lemma for proving results regarding the three-qutrit Clifford circuits.
 Hence the proofs are arranged in folders titled:

 - Single-Qutrit
 - Two-Qutrit
 - Three-Qutrit

+In each folder, we proceed in two steps.
+Take single-qutrit Clifford circuits as an example.
+The proofs for two- and three-qutrit Clifford circuits are carried out analogously.

+- We show that the set of 12 derived relations in Figure 46 are consequences of the 7 reduced relations in Figure 45.
+All proofs can be found in the folder titled [Box2Derived](https://github.com/SarahMMMLi/QutritClifford/tree/main/Single-Qutrit/Box2Derived).
+- We show that the set of 34 box relations in Appendix D.2 are consequences of the 12 derived relations in Figure 46.
+All proofs can be found in the folder titled [Derived2Reduced](https://github.com/SarahMMMLi/QutritClifford/tree/main/Single-Qutrit/Derived2Reduced).

+To simplify the relation reduction, we use meta rules to derive useful variants of rewrite rules in Figures 45 and 46.
+All proofs can be found in the document titled [Variants_single_qutrit.pdf](https://github.com/SarahMMMLi/QutritClifford/blob/main/Single-Qutrit/Variants_single_qutrit.pdf).

 In the meantime, the correctness of all proofs and the soundness of all box relations were checked by verifying for many intermediate steps.
 Our python codes can be found at [Verification.ipynb](https://github.com/SarahMMMLi/QutritClifford/blob/main/Verification.ipynb).